 Visa-free countries are countries that allow foreigners into their countries without having a VISA.

 This updated article comes not just with a fresh list of countries that requires no Visa, but with information on each country’s requirements.

-You’ll find information on Nigeria visa-free countries in Asia, Oceania, Caribbean, West Africa, central Africa, middle east, etc.
+You’ll find information on Nigeria visa-free countries in Asia, Oceania, the Caribbean, West Africa, central Africa, the middle east, etc.

 - Major language in the country

 - The region